-- Tutors and volunteers will only conduct online tutoring with their pupils at the designated tutoring times recommended by The Access Project Monday to Friday, no later than 6:30pm start, unless otherwise agreed to by The Access Project - Tutors and volunteers will only communicate with their students through the forms of communication advised in our Communication guidelines document - Tutors and volunteers will conduct online tutoring either in a workplace or location that does not expose personal information or access to inappropriate background content - Tutors and volunteers who are temporarily based abroad for work or educational purposes may request to continue tutoring during their time abroad.
-Schools have the right to pause tutoring by tutors who are abroad if it is in conflict with their own school policies - Tutors, volunteers, and anyone in their household will be fully dressed in smart attire the duration of their sessions
+• Tutors and volunteers will only conduct online tutoring with their pupils at the designated tutoring times recommended by The Access Project - Monday to Friday, no later than 7pm start, unless otherwise agreed to by The Access Project and parents/ guardians

-• Tutors and volunteers will remain within the designated tutorial platform for © The Access Project

-- Tutors and volunteers will not record video, still images or audio of any tutoring sessions - Tutors and volunteers will not take any screenshots of sessions that expose the student or any personal information - Tutors and volunteers will conduct their sessions without disruption (mobile phones should be set to silent and away from gaze) or supervision by any other persons not approved by The Access Project - Tutors and volunteers will not share any links to online content or websites that contain anything other than educational resources or further reading/tips that directly link to the content of their sessions - Tutors and volunteers consent to the recording and safe storage of online sessions for six months past the date of recording, unless recordings are deemed to be needed by the DCPO.
+- Tutors and volunteers will only communicate with their students through the forms of communication advised in our Communication guidelines document - Tutors and volunteers will conduct online tutoring either in a workplace or location that does not expose personal information or access to inappropriate background content - Tutors and volunteers who are temporarily based abroad for work or educational purposes may request to continue tutoring during their time abroad.
+Each request will be individually assessed by The Access Project staff prior to accepting or rejecting the request.
+Schools also have the right to pause tutoring by tutors who are abroad if it is in conflict with their own school policies - Tutors, volunteers, and anyone in their household will be fully dressed in appropriate attire - Tutors and volunteers will remain within the designated tutorial platform for the duration of their sessions - Tutors and volunteers will not record video, still images or audio of any tutoring sessions - Tutors and volunteers will not take any screenshots of sessions that expose the student or any personal information - Tutors and volunteers will conduct their sessions without disruption (mobile phones should be set to silent and away from gaze) or supervision by any other persons not approved by The Access Project - Tutors and volunteers will not share any links to online content or websites that contain anything other than educational resources or further reading/tips that directly link to the content of their sessions - Tutors and volunteers consent to the recording and safe storage of online sessions for three months past the date of recording, unless recordings are deemed to be needed by the DCPO.
 This is for monitoring and safeguarding purposes only - Tutors and volunteers consent to the monitoring of online sessions by The Access Project staff through live drop-in sessions during the tutorial or by watching back tutorial recordings - Tutors and volunteers will report any concerns about safeguarding or child protection of students on The Access Project by following our Safeguarding processes and procedures